rogpeppe/json/README.md

 	json a: b

-A value that does not look like any of the acceptable JSON values will be treated as a number if it looks like a number, and as a string otherwise.
+A value that does not look like any of the acceptable JSON values or an object key will be treated as a number if it looks like a number, and as a string otherwise.
 To ensure that externally-provided values take on their expected type, type assertions can be used.